-- Lead a statewide fish and wildlife conservation road map in collaboration with partners to develop a collaborative approach to landscape-scale ecosystem recovery and fish and wildlife conservation.
-Build on past efforts from the Washington Biodiversity Council, the State Wildlife Action Plan, ecoregional assessments, etc. - Review data and products to assess the current state of conservation and identify the most significant needs and actions. - WDFW will publish a state of the state biennial fish and wildlife report. - WDFW will collaborate with regional, national, and international partners to: - Establish common conservation principles and priorities. - Develop and implement an invasive species response plan. - 2.
+- Lead the development of a statewide fish and wildlife conservation road map with stakeholders and partners to develop collaborative approaches to landscapescale ecosystem recovery and fish and wildlife conservation.
+Build on past efforts from the Washington Biodiversity Council, the State Wildlife Action Plan, ecoregional assessments, etc. - Review data and products to assess the current state of conservation and identify the most significant needs and actions. - Publish a biennial state of the state fish and wildlife report. - Collaborate with regional, national, and international partners to: - · Establish common conservation principles and priorities. - Develop and implement an invasive species response plan. - 2.
 Vastly expand current efforts to manage and recover at-risk fish and wildlife species. - 3.
 Implement a co-manager habitat workplan to improve salmon and steelhead populations that are limiting fishing opportunities. - 4.
 Develop a Statewide Hatchery Monitoring and Evaluation Plan to adaptively manage programs to minimize risk to wild stocks. - 5.
-Ensure that land-use planning and decisions are contributing to the conservation and recovery of fish and wildlife. - Pursue net ecological gain and/or additional authorities for land-use planning and smart growth. - Enhance the quality, quantity, and display of information within the Priority Habitats and Species (PHS) portal to ensure that land-use planners have the appropriate scale and quality of information to make informed decisions. - Increase our ability to deliver high-level technical expertise on species and habitats. - Pursue conservation and recovery goals through regulations and incentives regarding the financing of development projects. - 6.
+Ensure that land-use planning and decisions are contributing to the conservation and recovery of fish and wildlife. - Work collaboratively with local governments, landowners, and other stakeholders to pursue net ecological gain and additional resources to support management and land-use planning that encompasses fish and wildlife conservation. - Enhance the quality, quantity, and display of information within the Priority Habitats, Fish, and Species (PHS) portal to ensure that land-use planners have the appropriate scale and quality of information to make informed decisions. - Increase our ability to deliver high-level technical expertise on species and habitats. - Pursue conservation and recovery goals through incentives, and if needed, improved regulations, regarding the financing of development projects. - 6.
 Shape Washington's 2025 State Wildlife Action Plan to reflect this strategic plan's priorities. - 7.
-Develop and implement a WDFW Climate Resilience Plan. - Identify species and habitats at risk to climate disruption. - Address actions for WDFW to make its work and investments more resilient to climate change. - Identify nature-based climate resilience solutions that can be used statewide to strengthen ecosystem resilience. - Align state de-carbonization advances with efforts to protect species biodiversity.
+Develop and implement a WDFW Climate Resilience Plan. - Identify species and habitats at risk to climate disruption. - Address actions for WDFW to make its work and investments more resilient to climate change. - Identify nature-based climate resilience solutions that can be used statewide to strengthen ecosystem health. - Align state de-carbonization advances with efforts to protect species biodiversity.